 Ingredients

-- 3/4 cup dark chocolate chips or chopped chocolate
+- 3/4 cup chopped dark chocolate

 - 12 dried figs